The Israeli pistol technique--reconsidered

 But let us leave aside, for the moment, the question of carrying chamber empty.
 It is only one part of the Israeli technique.
 Some Israelis in particularly tense duty assignments have taken up the practice of carrying the holstered pistol with a round in the chamber.
 It saves them less than one half of a second to the first shot, in an emergency draw-and-fire scenario.
 I suppose every little bit helps.

 When you do the Israeli technique starting from chamber-loaded carry, you do not rack the slide on the draw, but the rest works the same.
-Leaving aside the question of racking on the draw, the method consists of a particular shooting stance and aiming method.
+Apart from the question of racking on the draw, the method consists of a particular shooting stance and aiming method.

 The stance is a good one, the isosceles lowered a bit by placing the feet apart in the martial arts horse stance (ma bu, kiba-dachi).
 It's very stable and encourages you to aim with your arms thrust equally outward and forward, the gun's barrel approximately perpendicular to the line between your shoulders.